 At the end of the two walks we shall sit down for lunch at a taverna in the area.
 To facilitate arrangements, for your better service, you are required to pre-register, if you are joining us for lunch.
 To do so, please e-mail Xenophon by end Friday.
 No need to register if you are not dining.

 You have the choice of meeting the group at the walk start, or meet at the designated meeting point in Nicosia.
 In either case, you need to carry copy of this set of instructions.
 Meeting in Nicosia offers two important advantages: we drive in full cars, leaving some cars behind; thus, we save in fuel and enjoy the trip in good company.
 The meeting point in Nicosia is an open field which offers ample parking space in Archangelos.
-This is a new meeting point, which we are testing only for this excursion.
 The car trip starts at 9:30 am.
 Please ensure you observe start times, for the benefit of the group.

 How to get to the walk start: